 The Tiger Collection at The Tank museum in Bovington, opened April 2017, is the place to visit for all armour enthusiasts.
 It is a unique display of (almost) all variants in which the Tiger was produced.
 Not only the museum’s Tiger I is featured, but also two Tiger II tanks as well as the Jagdtiger and Ferdinand tank destroyers.
 The latter of which was built on Porsche’s failed Tiger tank design.
 With only two Ferdinand tank destroyers left in the world, it is clear that The Tank Museum pulled off an impressive feat; the Ferdinand was shipped from the US to the UK in a 35 day journey.
 The display of all these Tigers together is thrilling to say the least and makes for an extraordinary panorama.

 For a museum that “(…) always aspires to be the consultative and authoritative source on historical armoured vehicles” it is sad to see some beginner mistakes were made.
-When it comes to the video, Jens Mühler the one behind Historycolors – and considered to be an authority on German wartime colour usage -, posted a summary of some of the mistakes on Facebook :
+When it comes to the video, Jens Mühlig the person behind Historycolors.de – considered to be an authority on German wartime colour usage -, posted a summary of some of the mistakes on Facebook :

 It is a true shame to see that a museum like the The Tank Museum still is not in touch with the scene; lots of new work is continually being published and new facts are dug up one after another.
-The museum went the extra mile and stencilled the vehicle’s registration number in a circle to the glacis plate.
+The museum went the extra mile and stencilled the vehicle’s registration number in a circle on the glacis.
 A job well done.. but wait.. well, you see, it is actually the wrong number that has been applied.
 Even on their own Tiger blog the photos have enough detail to clearly see the number 253.
-Instead of the original ‘253’ the Jagdtiger now sports the number ‘263’, a pitiful mistake.
+Instead of the original 253 the Jagdtiger now sports the number 263, a pitiful mistake.

-Note that this registration number is not an identifier for a its place in a unit (i.e. company, platoon and vehicle no.).
-Instead, it was to applied to differentiate between vehicles that where confiscated – and thus not accepted for army service – by the Wa Prüf 6.
-This is the branch of the Waffenamt (army weapons office) for the development and testing of tracked vehicles.
-Using these confiscated vehicles test were conducted to establish their performance and suggest improvements.
+Note that this registration number is not an identifier for its place in a unit (i.e. company, platoon and vehicle no.).
+Instead, this particular number was applied to differentiate between vehicles that where confiscated for testing – and thus not accepted for army service – by Wa Prüf 61.
+Using these vehicles test were conducted to establish their performance and suggest improvements.
 You will find many photos of vehicles driving around on proofing grounds that have a similar registration number.